 Types of Treatment Offered at Wellness Resource Center

 At Wellness Resource Center, we believe that everyone who comes to us for treatment is unique, bringing with them their own history, values, and worldview.
-For this reason, we offer clients highly individualized treatment that is customized to meet their physical, psychological, family, spiritual, and social needs.
-All clients take part in an array of assessments so that our staff is able to mutually develop appropriate short- and long-term plans of treatment and recovery as individuals take the first step towards overcoming their compulsion to abuse marijuana.
+For this reason, we offer clients highly individualized marijuana abuse treatment that is customized to meet their physical, psychological, family, spiritual, and social needs.
+All clients take part in an array of assessments so that our staff is able to mutually develop appropriate short- and long-term plans of rehab and recovery as individuals take the first step towards overcoming their compulsion to abuse marijuana.

-The first step of the treatment process at Wellness Resource Center begins at Phase I, which includes full-time treatment with housing.
+The first step of the rehab process at Wellness Resource Center begins at Phase I, which includes full-time treatment with housing.
 This phase of treatment is also referred to as our partial hospitalization program (PHP) and provides clients with a day-long schedule of treatment activities that meet five days a week from 9:00am until 5:00pm.
 This program is staff-supported 24 hours a day, 7 days a week and promotes activities of daily living, while also integrating intensive therapeutic interventions as clients work to overcome their marijuana abuse problem.
 The following may be included into a client’s overall programming during his or her stay at Wellness Resource Center:

 Medication management: When clients are suffering from symptoms of co-occurring mental health conditions in addition to marijuana abuse and addiction, the use of psychotropic medications may be implemented into their treatment plan in order for them to experience true relief from their distress.
 The use of medications, however, is always determined on a case-by-case basis.
 Clients will meet with a psychiatrist at a minimum of once per week in order to manage and monitor any medication needs.
-Additionally, a client’s primary therapist, the program nurse, and the attending behavioral health technicians are all also available to help monitor medication throughout a client’s time spent in programming.
+Additionally, a client’s primary therapist, the program nurse, and the attending behavioral health technicians are all also available to help monitor medication throughout a client’s time spent in rehab.

 Individual therapy: Clients have the opportunity to meet with their primary therapist for individual therapy sessions once each week, but additional sessions may be added when needed or deemed clinically appropriate.
-These sessions are designed to be a time for clients to meet privately with their therapist and discuss their progress in treatment, while also addressing any concerns that may have arisen.
+These sessions are designed to be a time for clients to meet privately with their therapist and discuss their progress in rehab, while also addressing any concerns that may have arisen.
 The relationships between clients and their therapists are built on trust and are central to helping clients successfully heal.

 - Relapse prevention